swiftlang/swift-org-website/documentation/cxx-interop/index.md

 C++ standard library to the `CxxDictionary` protocol.
 Such conformance lets you use the subscript operator when working with an associative C++ container in Swift.
-For example, the `std::unordered_map` returned by this
+For example, the `std::unordered_map` returned by this function is conformed to the `CxxDictionary` protocol automatically by Swift:
-function:

 ```c++
 std::unordered_map<std::string, std::string>
 getAirportCodeToCityMappings();
 ```

-Can be used like a dictionary in Swift, with the subscript returning a value stored in the container, or `nil` if such value doesn't exist:
+The returned `std::unordered_map` value can be used like a dictionary in Swift, with the subscript returning a value stored in the container, or `nil` if such value doesn't exist:

 ```swift